Les lauriers sont coupés

 Les lauriers sont coupés ([le lɔʁje sɔ̃ kupe], "The laurels are cut") is an 1887 novel by French author Édouard Dujardin, first published in the magazine Revue Indépendante.
 He was an early user of the literary technique stream of consciousness, and Les Lauriers exemplifies the style.
-Dujardin claimed later, in a study of the technique and its application in Joyce's Ulysses, that he was the first to use it in Les Lauriers.
+Dujardin claimed later, in a study of the technique and its application in Ulysses (1922) by James Joyce, that he was the first to use it in Les Lauriers.

 The title derives from a French children's song, "Nous n'irons plus au bois" ("We'll go to the woods no more"), where the withering of the laurel tree is a prelude to regrowth, the latter period marked by joyous song and dance.
 The novel adheres to that spirit, capturing the thoughts of a student in Paris over a six-hour period in the spring.